officialpatterson/officialpatterson.github.io/about.markdown

 ### Education
 #### MSc Advanced Computing Science | Distinction | University of Strathclyde | 2019
 * Studied a variety of subjects including machine learning for software development and machine learning in finance.
-* Developed novel approach to predicting hospital readmission from clinical text as part of my postgraduate thesis.
+* Developed novel approach to predicting hospital readmission from clinical text with BERT, a large pre-trained langauge model, as part of my postgraduate thesis.
 * Gained work experience in a health analytics startup and collaborated with NHS health informatics researchers in diabetes for my postgraduate research thesis.

 #### BSc(Hons) Computing  | Second class | University of Glasgow | 2016